LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ![Todo App Architecture](./todo-app-architecture.png)

-You'll have your top-most parent `<App/>` component that would store the all the todos and the functions to manipulate these todos.
-This `<App/>` component will have a two child components.
+You'll have your top-most parent `<App/>` component that would store all the todos and the functions to manipulate these todos.
+This `<App/>` component will have two child components.

-First, the `<AddTodo>` component which will be responsible for adding a new todo.
+First, the `<AddTodo>` component will be responsible for adding a new todo.

-Second, the `<Todos/>` component which will be responsible for rendering the list of todos via it's own child — `<TodoItem/>` component.
+Second, the `<Todos/>` component will be responsible for rendering the list of todos via its own child — `<TodoItem/>` component.

 Create a JSX file for each of the above components.